 Iron deficiency is a common problem in Australia, and the most common nutrient deficiency in the world.
 Usually, it’s treated with iron supplements but, occasionally, an iron infusion is called for.
 Fortunately, iron infusions are available at Yarra Medical in Melbourne, located in Richmond and Abbotsford.
 They take around an hour, and you’ll be safe to drive home afterwards.
-You can easily make an online booking for a consultation with one of our experienced GPs.
+You can easily make an online booking for a consultation with one of our experienced GPs, and be sure to check out our iron infusion page for more information and our opening hours.

 How It Works